 She doesn’t speak, she must be arrogant.

-Look at the way she’s responding, she must have no values.
+Look at the way she’s responding, she must have be unaware of her relationship.

 Let me make one thing clear, love.
 People are going to judge you no matter what.
 You cannot live a happy life trying to please the people around you.
 You will be called something or said something that you’re not, because it doesn’t fit well with their expectations.